Reymer249/cars_prices/README.md

 ## Files

- - cars.jpnyb - the notebbok with all the workflow
+ - cars.jpnyb - the notebook with all the workflow
  - report.pdf - the report about the problem and the solution
  - appendix.pdf - appendix to the report
- - sample_data/shm_data.cvs - dataset with the information about the deals
+ - sample_data/shm_data.cvs - a dataset with the information about the deals
  - results.rtf - text file with the results of the models training

- - car_price_model.pkl - the final model itself, which may be used* for prediction
+## Resulting model

+You may download using the link: https://drive.google.com/file/d/161rp0QnVpUj3FoJxUdQsJWXba5T58JWO/view?usp=sharing

- *to unfold the model use:
+ To unfold the model use:
 ```python
 import joblib